Peter I Csák: Loyal to Duke Stephen

-In 1264, Ernye Ákos led a royal campaign against Duke Stephen.
+In February 1265, Ernye Ákos led a royal campaign against Duke Stephen.
 However, he suffered a serious defeat and was himself captured by the enemy, the Csák army.
-Peter critically injured in the battle, nevertheless he also participated in the Battle of Isaszeg in March 1265, where Stephen won a strategic victory over Béla's troops.
+Peter critically injured in the battle.
+According to a royal charter, Peter Csák, who was badly wounded, defeated Ernye during a duel.
+Regardless of his injuries, Peter also participated in the Battle of Isaszeg in March 1265, where Stephen won a strategic victory over Béla's troops.
 Béla of Macsó fled from the battlefield, while Henry I Kőszegi and his sons were captured.
 After the defeat at Isaszeg, the king was forced to accept the authority of Stephen in the eastern parts of the kingdom.
 On 23 March 1266, father and son confirmed the peace in the Convent of the Blessed Virgin on 'Rabbits' Island and Béla's partisans were released from captivity.
 In the summer of 1266, Stephen invaded Bulgaria, seized Vidin, Pleven and other forts and routed the Bulgarians in five battles.
 Peter also took part in this campaign and fought like a "brave lion", according to a 1273 diploma.

 Peter I and his genus remained loyal to Stephen steadfastly, this fact proves that Peter's name is not listed in royal charters before 1270 and non-member of the Csák clan appeared in Stephen's account books, when the duke bribed his followers and his father's supporters.
 Peter and the Trencsén branch supported Stephen without compensation.
 They were waiting for the political ascent when the duke becomes king.